sinatra/sinatra/README.md

 %div.title Hello world.
 ```

-NOTE: Inline templates defined in the source file that requires sinatra are
+NOTE: Inline templates defined in the source file that requires Sinatra are
 automatically loaded.
 Call `enable :inline_templates` explicitly if you
 have inline templates in other source files.